Brav68e/Katarenga/documentations/technical_doc.md

 ## 8. Button and Interaction Details

 Each application button is an instance of the `button` class and has:
-- A unique identifier
+- A unique identifier (We're using his reference since we don't need much more)
 - Text or an icon
 - Position and size
 - State (normal, hovered, clicked, disabled)
-- An associated callback

 ### 8.1 Button Lifecycle
 1. **Creation**: Instantiated with its properties (label, position, callback)